 Primary Point of Contact:

 5-point Hiring Preference: Five points are added to the examination score or rating of a Veteran who served:

-During a war; or
+During a war, or

-During the period April 28, 1952 through July 1, 1955; or
+During the period April 28, 1952, through July 1, 1955, or

-For more than 180 consecutive days, other than for training, any part of which occurred after January 31, 1955, and before October 15, 1976; or
+For more than 180 consecutive days, other than for training, any part of which occurred after January 31, 1955, and before October 15, 1976, or

-During the Gulf War from August 2, 1990, through January 2, 1992; or
+During the Gulf War from August 2, 1990, through January 2, 1992, or

-For more than 180 consecutive days, other than for training, any part of which occurred during the period beginning September 11, 2001, and ending on August 31, 2010, the last day of Operation Iraqi Freedom; or
+For more than 180 consecutive days, other than for training, any part of which occurred during the period beginning September 11, 2001, and ending on August 31, 2010, the last day of Operation Iraqi Freedom, or

 In a campaign or expedition for which a campaign medal has been authorized.
 Any Armed Forces Expeditionary medal or campaign badge, including El Salvador, Lebanon, Grenada, Panama, Southwest Asia, Somalia, and Haiti, qualifies for preference.

-A Veteran who served at any time and who has a compensable service-connected disability rating of at least 10 percent but less than 30 percent.
+10-point Compensable Disability (CP) Preference: 10 points are added to the examination score or rating of a Veteran who served at any time and who has a compensable service-connected disability rating of at least 10% but less than 30%.

-10-Point 30 Percent Compensable Disability Preference (CPS): Ten points are added to the passing examination score or rating of a Veteran who served at any time and who has a compensable service-connected disability rating of 30 percent or more.
+10-Point 30% Compensable Disability Preference (CPS): 10 points are added to the passing examination score or rating of a Veteran who served at any time and who has a compensable service-connected disability rating of 30% or more.

-10-Point Disability Preference (XP): Ten points are added to the passing examination score or rating of:
+10-Point Disability Preference (XP): 10 points are added to the passing examination score or rating of:

-A Veteran who served at any time and has a present service-connected disability or is receiving compensation, disability retirement benefits, or pension from the military or the Department of Veterans Affairs but does not qualify as a CP or CPS; or
+A Veteran who served at any time and has a present service-connected disability or is receiving compensation, disability retirement benefits, or pension from the military or the VA but does not qualify as a CP or CPS, or

 A Veteran who received a Purple Heart.

-Ten points are added to the passing examination score or rating of the Spouse of a disabled Veteran who is disqualified for a Federal position along the general lines of his or her usual occupation because of a service-connected disability.
+Ten points are added to the passing examination score or rating of the Spouse of a disabled Veteran who is disqualified for a federal position along the general lines of their usual occupation because of a service-connected disability.
 Such a disqualification may be presumed when the Veteran is unemployed and

-Is rated by appropriate military or Department of Veterans Affairs authorities to be 100 percent disabled and/or unemployable; or
+Is rated by appropriate military or VA authorities to be 100% disabled and/or unemployable, or

-Has retired, been separated, or resigned from a civil service position on the basis of a disability that is service-connected in origin; or
+Has retired, been separated, or resigned from a civil service position because of a disability that is service-connected in origin, or

-Has attempted to obtain a civil service position or other position along the lines of his or her usual occupation and has failed to qualify because of a service-connected disability.
+Has attempted to obtain a civil service position or other position along the lines of their usual occupation and has failed to qualify because of a service-connected disability.

 Preference may be allowed in other circumstances but anything less than the above warrants a more careful analysis.